Giiinger/Elog_bot/README.md

   * **AI-Powered Counseling**: Provides interactive, conversational counseling based on ACT/CBT principles using OpenAI's language models.
   * **Robust Security**:
-      * **Conversation Encryption**: All conversations are encrypted using the AES-GCM algorithm before being stored on the server, ensuring that even server administrators cannot view the content.
+      * **Conversation Encryption**: All conversations are encrypted using the AES-GCM algorithm before being stored on the server, ensuring that even server administrators cannot view the content. <암호화 단계 이미지화 하기>
       * **Data Integrity**: A Hash Chain is implemented to prevent any tampering or alteration of the conversation logs.
   * **Secure Log Sharing**:
       * Users can export their conversation history from a specified period, along with an AI-generated summary, into a single ZIP file.